1Deepan1/mem/_posts/2-1-1-2-code-complete.md

 ### Defensive Approach

-- Step 1: Don't worrry about optimization , always write a emphazising , readable , simple and maintainable code
+- Step 1: Don't worrry about optimization , always write a emphasising , readable , simple and maintainable code

 - Step 2: Measure the performance, if performance is not satisfactory